Mo Zhang (table tennis)

+Career

 She competed at the 2008 Summer Olympics, reaching the third round of the singles competition.

 With her win at the 2011 Pan American Games in Guadalajara, Mexico, she qualified for the London 2012 Olympic Games.

 She won a bronze medal in the women's doubles with Anqi Luo at the 2014 Commonwealth Games in Glasgow.

 In June 2016, she was officially named to Canada's 2016 Olympic team.
 At the 2016 Summer Olympics, she lost in the second round to Hungary's Georgina Póta.

 She represented Canada at the 2020 Summer Olympics.
+Zhang qualified for her fifth Olympics in 2024.